CSkylarL/TimiGP/README.md

 An `R package` to infer cell-cell interactions and clinical values in tumor immune microenvironment through gene pairs.

-For more details, please read our manuscript: [TimiGP: inferring inter-cell functional interactions and clinical values in the tumor immune microenvironment through gene pairs.](https://www.biorxiv.org/content/10.1101/2022.11.17.515465v1.full)
+For more details, please read our manuscript: [TimiGP: Inferring cell-cell interactions and prognostic associations in the tumor immune microenvironment through gene pairs.](https://doi.org/10.1016/j.xcrm.2023.101121)

 ## Prognosis module
 ### Background